 My life changed drastically.
 I changed my diet.
 I cut people out of my life.
 I quit music school and switched to general education.
 I faced my inner demons and processed years of trauma I had spent my life running from.

-The choices Julian pressured me into paid off, and my trust in his judgment, as well as his respect for me and my well-being, only intensified.
-I learned that when Julian tried to make me do something that was painful and hard, it was for my own good and would result in a better life for me.
+The choices J pressured me into paid off, and my trust in his judgment, as well as his respect for me and my well-being, only intensified.
+I learned that when J tried to make me do something that was painful and hard, it was for my own good and would result in a better life for me.
 As his abuse became more severe, my mental health deteriorated and I began to trust myself less.
-It became more and more important to lean on Julian’s opinions on what I should and shouldn’t be doing.
+It became more and more important to lean on J’s opinions on what I should and shouldn’t be doing.

 I had no idea that he had written himself a golden ticket to tell me to do whatever he wanted, no matter how unethical, humiliating, or painful it was, and I’d still believe it was in my best interest to go through with it.
 Because someone who loved me would never do something so horrifying and manipulative, right?